 From side project to flourishing fantasy football start-up

-In 2011, Mon Petit Gazon (MPG) began as a “buddy project” for Martin Jaglin, Grégory Rota, and Benjamin Fouquet and has since become a promising startup with over 15 employees.
+In 2011, Mon Petit Gazon (MPG) began as a “buddy project” for Martin Jaglin, Grégory Rota, and Benjamin Fouquet and has since become a promising startup with over 21 employees.
+Since then, Mon Petit Gazon received funding from business angels like Martin Solveig in 2018 and was bought by the Professional Football League (LFP Media) in 2022.

-Martin Jaglin, President of MPG, explains how the team decided to create a game to allow users to experience being in the shoes of virtual coaches and play a league with their friends or colleagues.
+Martin Jaglin explains how the team decided to create a game to allow users to experience being in the shoes of virtual coaches and play a league with their friends or colleagues.
 “The fantasy football market is not as big in France as it is in England or the US.
 So the idea we had with MPG was to liven up our players’ week.
-We wanted them to joke every Monday morning with their friends on WhatsApp about the winners and losers of their MPG league, says Martin.
+We wanted them to joke every Monday morning with their friends on WhatsApp about the winners and losers of their MPG league,” says Martin.

-MPG’s popularity grew during the 2018 FIFA World Cup thanks to another free prediction app they developed called Mon Petit Prono, which gained 850,000 users in just one month.
+MPG’s popularity grew during the 2018 World Cup thanks to another free prediction app they developed called Mon Petit Prono (MPP), which gained 850,000 users in just one month.
+The number of users skyrocketed again during the Euro 2024, reaching 2.3 million users.
 “Our main source of acquisition has been the product experience.
-We’ve been growing organically for years without having spent on advertising in France, our 1.6 million users come to us from word of mouth,adds the President.
+We’ve been growing organically for years without having spent on advertising in France, our 3.5 million users come to us from word of mouth,” adds the President.
+If a user is convinced by the concept, they become an ambassador at their next dinner party and create a league with 7 opponents,” adds the co-founder.

 Ensuring deliverability to maintain contact with a growing fan base

-Communicating to a growing fan base started becoming a challenge for the team of MPG, especially in terms of deliverability.
+Communicating to a growing fan base started becoming a challenge for the team, especially in terms of deliverability.
 To make the most of their various channels, they started segmenting their contact list by championship and language, and narrowed each channel’s positioning.

 Leveraging automation to reinforce close relationships with their audience